HerrLab/genome_assembly_of_strains/README.md

 #### Strain_list.csv
 This file contains the metadata of all of the raw sequencing data used in this study.
 The 34 strains selected to assemble over a coveage increment are SRR Numbers SRR3989774-SRR3989808

+#### Assembly_statistics
+Contains 95 total *E. coli* assemblies along a coverage increment using the IDBA (Peng et al., 2012) and SPAdes (Bankevich et al., 2012) assemblers

+#### Supplementary_graphs
+All graphs and correlations are based on statistics from IDBA (Peng et al., 2012) assemblies

+#### pipeline.sh
+The script used to download, subset and assemble sequencing data, and analyze and annotate the assemblies